JUANMONTILL/shopping_cart_django-20sep23/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- UNEWEB
+- My family, my teachers and partners for their support

 ## 📝 License